US Drops Houthi Terrorist Designation Due to Yemen Crisis | ExBulletin

 The UN describes Yemen as the biggest humanitarian crisis in the world, with 80% of its population in need.

-Last month, the UN humanitarian aid chief warned that the new sanctions would plunge Yemen into a famine on a scale not seen in nearly 40 years.
+Last month, the UN aid chief warned that the new sanctions would drag Yemen into a famine on a scale not seen in nearly 40 years.
 Famine was never officially declared but indicators deteriorated across the country.

 We welcome the declared intention of the US administration to revoke the designation, as it will bring deep relief to millions of Yemenis who depend on humanitarian aid and commercial imports to meet their basic survival needs, a said UN spokesperson Stéphane Dujarric.